What’s newGlobal Highlights

 Overall call

-• Petty theft on crowded beaches
+• Petty theft on beaches and resorts

 • Unregulated water taxi safety